acarabott/ChromeREPL/README.md

 [![Sublime Text 3](https://img.shields.io/badge/Sublime%20Text-3-brightgreen.svg?style=for-the-badge)](https://www.sublimetext.com/) ![Python 3.3](https://img.shields.io/badge/Python-3.3-blue.svg?style=for-the-badge) [![apm](https://img.shields.io/apm/l/vim-mode.svg?style=for-the-badge)](https://opensource.org/licenses/MIT)

-A SublimeText 3 Plugin to execute JavaScript code in Chrome, because Chrome isn't your text editor of choice.
+A SublimeText 3 Plugin to use Chrome as your [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop).

-Interact with your your running webapps!
+Execute JavaScript in your browser.
+Interact with your running webapps.
 Live code your brains out!

+### Why?

+Because Chrome ain't no text editor.
+Anything longer than a line is a pain, and so is recalling what you typed earlier.

 ![Screencast](img/screencast.gif)

 ## Installation

-Via Package Control (easiest! 👍👍👍)
+Via Package Control (recommended! 👍👍👍)

 Alternatively, clone this repo into your  `Packages` directory. e.g. `~/Library/Application Support/Sublime Text 3/Packages/` on macOS.

 ## Starting Chrome

-Chrome needs to be started with a special flag 🏳️🏳️🏳️ (`--remote-debugging-port`).
+Chrome needs to be started with a special flag 🏳️ (`--remote-debugging-port`).

 Don't worry, commands are provided to do this for you 😅.